furkansahin/pgbench_orchestrator/README.md

 3. Results will be saved in the `results/` directory.

 ## Benchmark Scenarios
-- **Disk IO Intensive:** Standard pgbench workload with high scale factor and many clients.
+- **Disk IO Intensive:** Standard pgbench workload with a very large scale factor (20000), making the dataset much larger than RAM, ensuring true disk IO pressure.
 - **CPU Intensive:** Built-in pgbench 'select-only' mode (`-S`) for CPU stress with minimal disk IO.

 You can adjust parameters in the config file for your needs.